-Research Assistant, Workforce Strategies Initiative, Economic Opportunities Program
+Research Associate, Workforce Strategies Initiative, Economic Opportunities Program

-Vivian Vázquez is a Research Assistant for the Economic Opportunities Program’s Workforce Strategies Initiative.
+Vivian Vázquez is a research associate for the Economic Opportunities Program’s Workforce Strategies Initiative.

 Authored by Vivian